-What used to be a process of building up and peeling off layers of sound and texture has become a focused, less is more approach.
-Andy is no longer, as Lou puts it, “a kid in a sweet shop,” but a veteran producer and engineer.
-Furthermore, most of the studio’s digital gear has been replaced with a host of warm, tube-driven analog hardware, with each signal hitting three or four valves before it goes anywhere near a computer.
+What used to be a process of building up and peeling off layers of sound and texture became a focused, less is more approach.
+Andy was no longer, as Lou puts it, “a kid in a sweet shop” but a veteran producer and engineer.
+Furthermore, most of the studio’s digital gear had been replaced with a host of warm, tube-driven analog hardware, with each signal hitting three or four valves before it goes anywhere near a computer.

 “Lamb has always been about the interplay between the rugged ‘real’ thing and the technology around it,” says Andy.